RamKaushikR/CodeChef/README.md

 # CodeChef
-Solutions to programming problems on CodeChef contests.
+Solutions to programming problems in CodeChef contests.